willidad/wk-charts/tasks.md

 scatter chart shows no color on shapes when brush is enabled (probably CSS problem, verify)

-column chart does not show tooltip correctly
+Fix: column chart does not show tooltip correctly

-bar chart does not show tooltip category color correctly
+Fix: e3c73d9 bar chart does not show tooltip category color correctly

 enter / exit animations on reverse charts do not work correctly
     -> animate to/from wrong target